Oklahoma DOT Adds 160 CNG Vehicles to Fleet

 ODOT is paying $5 million for the vehicles.
 The organization expects to save approximately $20,000 over the life of the vehicle in fuel and maintenance cost savings compared to a gasoline or diesel vehicle.

-Looking ahead, Ridley said the State plans to replace 90% of its fleet vehicles at ODOT and the Oklahoma Turnpike Authority with CNG vehicles in the next three years.
+Looking ahead, Ridley said the State plans to replace 90 percent of its fleet vehicles at ODOT and the Oklahoma Turnpike Authority with CNG vehicles in the next three years.